Key Considerations for Complying With Uniform Guidance Procurement Rules

 Micro-purchase Not to exceed micro-purchase threshold:

-• No bid or quote required if price is considered to be reasonable.
-Reasonableness could be determined by comparing the price to past purchases or other published prices and/or requesting prices from more than one vendor.
+• No bid or quote is required if price is considered reasonable.
+Reasonableness could be determined based on research, experience, purchase history, or other information.

 • Distributed equitably among a range of qualified vendors when practical